gushogg-blake/svelte-view-engine/readme.md

 _rebuild
 ========

 If `props._rebuild` is true, the page is rebuilt before being rendered.
-This can be hooked up to the hard reload button in Chrome (via the Cache-Control header) to rebuild pages on hard reload:
+This can be hooked up to the hard reload feature in Chrome via the Cache-Control header:

 ```
 app.use(function (req, res, next) {